 Digital Object Identifier (DOI)

 Liu, Xiaochen; Lu, Deyi; Bowser, Robert; and Liu, Jian, "Expression Of Carbonic Anhydrase I In Motor Neurons And Alterations in ALS" (2016).
-Neurobiology.
+Translational Neuroscience.
 13.